 How Long Does The Work Take?

-If possessions are removed from the loft, a typical loft above a 3-bed house can be treated in less than one day.
+If possessions are removed from the loft, a typical loft above a 3-bed house can be treated in about half a day.

 For DIY applications we recommend Boron, it’s safer, isn’t as toxic to pets and you can re-enter the loft/room after about an hour or so.